xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 $ npm audit
 ```

-Running the above command will show you some packages which you may not recognize or use.
-These are usually dependencies to the packages which you use.
+Running the above command will show you some packages which you may not recognize.
+These are usually dependencies to the packages which you have listed in `package.json`.

 The CLI will urge you to use `npm audit fix` to fix the vulnerabilities but if you want to dig a bit deeper as to why you have these packages in the first place, and where they are used, use the following command: